derlin/workshop-data-sciences/docs/zeppelin.md

+TODO: redo the same kind of things in python !

-Apache Zeppelin is an online notebook that let you interact with the DAPLAB cluster through many languages and technology backends.
-Currently, Zeppelin supports:
+Apache Zeppelin is an online notebook that let you interact with the DAPLAB cluster (or any other hadoop/spark installation) through many languages and technology backends.

+Currently, Zeppelin on the DAPLAB supports:

 * Spark 1.6 and Spark 2.1.0 using python, scala or R
 * Hive